Does your research have the potential to shape New Zealand’s future through improved resource management?

 The scholarship will be awarded on the recommendation of the RMLA Scholarship Selection Committee.
 The RMLA Scholarship Selection Committee may require candidates to attend a personal interview as part of the selection process.

 Applicants should apply for the scholarship by completing the application form.
-Applications must reach the RMLA by 1 August.
+Applications must reach the RMLA by 1 November and a decision will be made in December.
 The Scholarship Application Form can be downloaded here.

 The RMLA shall have the power to terminate any such scholarship at any time if it is not satisfied with the work or conduct of the scholarship recipient.